Gordon Rattray Taylor: Evolution

 Taylor wrote a book on evolution called The Great Evolution Mystery first released in 1983 with a second edition in 1984.
 Taylor criticized neo-Darwinism, and said that the origin of species and the mechanisms for evolution are still deep mysteries that have not been solved.
 Taylor supported Lamarck over Darwin.

 Taylor discussed the possibility of an inherent self-stabilization of the genome as an important selective factor in evolution.
 He was supportive of the idea of Lancelot Law Whyte, the evolutionary ideas highlighted in Whyte's book Internal factors of evolution in which no mutation is due entirely to chance: only those that meet the internal demands of the genome can be utilized in evolutionary processes.

 Taylor discussed his own evolutionary mechanism called "masking theory" which is the notion that blueprints for building phenotypes can be hidden for millions of years before suddenly being expressed by the species.

-Zoologist Mark Ridley negatively reviewed the book concluding that Taylor had a "complete lack of biological imagination".
-Ridley states that Taylor appears to have failed to have familiarised himself with Darwinian thinking before criticising it, and particularly that Taylor has made the "familiar and elementary" mistake of conflating natural selection with chance.
+The zoologist Mark Ridley states that Taylor appears to have failed to have familiarised himself with Darwinian thinking before criticising it and particularly that Taylor has made the "familiar and elementary" mistake of conflating natural selection with chance.
 Ridley states that Taylor's alternative to Darwinian evolution is described "only in general outline", involving "Lamarckism and other inarticulated internal factors".

-In contrast to Ridley; the anthropologist H. James Birx in BioScience positively reviewed the book.
-According to Birx:

-Taylor boldly claims that the living world of increasing complexity is not one of mere chance and material determinism, or the result of a divine plan and vital force.
-Instead, he strongly suggests that life is ordered through some internal genetic mechanism...
-Within this open framework, the author believes that neo-Darwinism is only a subsection of a more comprehensive and sophisticated explanation for biological evolution still to be formulated.

-Birx concluded that The Great Evolution Mystery is a "stimulating book and raises important questions and encourages future scientific inquiry."
+The anthropologist H. James Birx in BioScience wrote that The Great Evolution Mystery is a "stimulating book and raises important questions and encourages future scientific inquiry."

-Philosopher Michael Ruse gave the book a mixed review, stating that although he didn't find Taylor's arguments convincing, he had collected a lot of information and utilized very good illustrations.
+The philosopher Michael Ruse stated that although he did not find Taylor's arguments convincing, he had collected a lot of information and used very good illustrations.

+The American novelist Cormac McCarthy read The Great Evolution Mystery and "seems to have taken an interest in the book and to have taken its premises seriously," having included some pointed critiques of Darwinist reasoning in the dialogue of his play The Stonemason.